Chart Color Schemes

 The level of cultural diversity witnessed in Holder was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Holder was found to have above average cultural diversity, with 23.6% of its population born overseas and 16.4% speaking a language other than English at home.
-The predominant religion in Holder is Christianity, comprising 46.0% of the population.
-However, Hinduism is notably overrepresented, making up 2.5% of the population compared to the regional average of 4.8%.
+Holder was found to be above average in terms of cultural diversity, with 23.6% of its population born overseas and 16.4% speaking a language other than English at home.
+The main religion in Holder is Christianity, comprising 46.0% of the people residing there.
+However, Hinduism is notably overrepresented, making up 2.5% of Holder's population compared to the Australian Capital Territory average of 4.8%.

 Frequently Asked Questions - Diversity